Home โ€ข Recipes โ€ข Easter

 Sultanas

 This recipe uses just sultanas, as opposed to a mixture of dried fruits.
-I find that sultanas bake the best and compliment the dough, without adding too much extra chewing or sticking to your teeth.
-You can of course mix things up and swap them for your dried fruit of choice, or create a mixture with other fruits.
+I find that sultanas bake the best and complement the dough, without adding too much extra chewing or sticking to your teeth.
+You can, of course, mix things up and swap them for your dried fruit of choice, or create a mixture with other fruits.

 Orange Zest